Updated: May 9

-Whether your breakup was mutual or one-sided, recovering from a relationship ending is not easy.
+Whether your breakup was mutual or one-sided, recovering from a relationship splitting up is not easy.
 Going through a breakup can be a roller coaster of up and down emotions.
 One minute you may be relieved as the fighting and arguments have stopped and on the other

 you may feel angry as you reflect on past negative experiences.
+Some people may wonder "why am I not sad after a break up?"
 It is important to give yourself time to acknowledge and process the emotions coming up even if they are painful.

 When dealing with a breakup, emotions can change quickly and it is important to create and allow room for these emotions to take up space.
 Do not be surprised if your emotions swing from highs to lows.
-As difficult as it may seem after a breakup, working through emotions is the first step to dealing with a breakup.
+As difficult as it may seem after splitting up, working through emotions is the first step to dealing with a breakup.

 Common emotions that follow a breakup can include:

-How can Therapy Help Me Deal with a Breakup?
+How can Therapy Help Me Deal with being broken up?

 What Are Ways to Cope with a Breakup?